neggor/neggor.github.io/_posts/UnderstandingSVMs/2024-01-16-Understanding-SVMs_1.md

 ## Optimization process.
 # Constrained optimization (Lagrangian).

-The idea of the Lagrangian is based on the fact that the gradient of the function we are optimizing and the gradient of the constraint are proportional.
+The idea of the Lagrangian is based on the fact that the gradient of the function we are optimizing and the gradient of the constraint are proportional at the optimum.
 The proportionality constant is called the Lagrange multiplier.
 The Lagrangian is just the way of packing up that information in a way that, when optimizing the Lagrangian w.r.t the original variables and the Lagrange multiplier, we are just finding the proportionality constant and satisfying the constraint.
 Nevertheless, for inequality constraints, as is the case here, the Lagrangian is not (directly) enough.
 We need to introduce the idea of the KKT conditions.

 # KKT conditions.